Alejandro Ramírez (chess player)

-Alejandro Tadeo Ramírez Álvarez (born 21 June 1988) is a Costa Rican-American chess Grandmaster and commentator.
+Alejandro Tadeo Ramírez Álvarez (born 21 June 1988) is a Costa Rican-American chess grandmaster and commentator.
 At the age of 15, he became the first Central American to achieve the title of Grandmaster and was the second youngest chess grandmaster in the world at the time.
 Born in Costa Rica, he represented Costa Rica before switching to the United States in 2011.

-Career
+Biography

-Born in San José, Costa Rica, Ramírez started playing chess at the age of four after watching the movie Searching for Bobby Fischer and was taught the game by his father, Jorge Ramírez.
+In 1988, Ramírez was born in San José, Costa Rica.

+In early 1993, at the age of 4, Ramírez started playing chess after watching the movie Searching for Bobby Fischer (1993), being taught the game by his father, Jorge Ramírez.

+Early career

-In 1998 Ramírez won the Under 10 division of the Pan American Youth Chess Festival, held in Florianópolis, Brazil, and this achievement earned him the title of FIDE Master.
+In 1998, Ramírez won the Under 10 division of the Pan American Youth Chess Festival, held in Florianópolis, Brazil, and this achievement earned him the title of FIDE Master.

-He was awarded the title of International Master at the age of 13 by scoring 6½ points in the sub-zonal tournament held in Managua, Nicaragua in November 2001.
-In 2002, he played for the Costa Rican team on board three at the 35th Chess Olympiad, held in Bled, Slovenia, scoring 9/14 points; he drew with Russian Grandmaster Alexander Morozevich among others.
+In November 2001, at the age of 13, Ramírez was awarded the title of International Master by scoring 6½ points in the sub-zonal tournament held in Managua, Nicaragua.

+In 2002, Ramírez played for the Costa Rican team on board three at the 35th Chess Olympiad, held in Bled, Slovenia, scoring 9/14 points; he drew with Russian Grandmaster Alexander Morozevich among others.